trianglestrip/grabSourceByHar/README.md

 1. firstly,get the har file:
   - open your chrome browser,press F12, open the developer tools
   - enter the website you want to get source files
-  - wait until the site load finined,then go to the `network` file list,select one file,right mouse click,`save as HAR with content`.
+  - wait until the site load finished,then go to the `network` file list,select one file,right mouse click,`save as HAR with content`.
   - save the xxxx.har file to your local disk.

 2. use this php code to load your har file